2023luki1200/GitHubTest/README.md

 # GitHubTest
-This is a repository for testing GitHub
+This is a repository for testing GitHub, in the lecture Open Source Engergy System Modeling